Flores to Palenque: Crossing the Guatemala-Mexico border at El Ceibo Using Public Transport

 Nomadic Backpacker at the Santa Elena bus station in Guatemala, about to take a colectivo to the Guatemala-Mexico border at El Ceibo

-The colectivos stop 200m before the Guatemalan immigration.
-Journey time was 4 hours and 30 minutes.
-Cost was 60Q.
+The colectivos stop 200 metres before the Guatemalan immigration.
+Journey time was four hours and 30 minutes.
+Cost was 60Q, which is about 8 USD.

 Crossing the Guatemala-Mexico Border